 Mission, vision, values.
 We’ve heard this trio rattled off countless times, rapid-fire like they’re one catchy phrase — when, in fact, they are three very distinct concepts for organizations.

-The lines especially get blurred with mission and vision statements.
+The lines especially get blurred with vision and mission statements.
 But when it comes to the drive and direction of your company today and tomorrow, you don’t want to have trouble seeing when you’re behind the wheel.
 And, the same rings true for your content marketing.

-So, we’re breaking down the difference between a mission and vision statement to help you understand your company’s essence with confidence.
+So, we’re breaking down the difference between a vision and mission statement — and rounding up stellar examples from top brands — to help you better understand and define your company’s essence with confidence.

-What is the difference between a mission and a vision?
+What is the difference between a vision and a mission?

 What is a mission statement?